Windows Shares (SMB)

 Setting up an External SMB Share

 External SMB shares are essentially redirects to shares on other systems.
-Administrators might want to use this when managing multiple TrueNAS systems with SMB shares and if they do not want to keep track of which shares live on which boxes for clients.
-This feature allows admins to connect to any of the TrueNAS systems with external shares set up, and to see them all.
+Administrators might want to use this when managing multiple TrueNAS systems with SMB shares, and if they do not want to keep track of which shares are on which boxes for clients.
+This feature allows admins to see and connect to any TrueNAS system with external shares active.

-Repeat the system2 instructions above to add an external redirect (share) on system1 to see the SMB shares of each system.
+Repeat the system2 instructions above on system1 to see the SMB shares on each system.

 Set Up Another External SMB Share